 Wow, would you look at that?
 I first created and published this article on December 16th, 2015.
 How is it possible that, exactly five years later, I am updating!
 Weird eh?

 To educate you and, mainly, myself about CAPOS.

-MedicineNet.com says that Areflexia is simply an absence of neurologic reflexes such as the knee jerk reaction.
+MedicineNet.com says that areflexia is an absence of neurological reflexes such as the knee jerk reaction.